hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @bubnenkoff
 > Perfect!
 Thanks!

 You're welcome!
-But that `find-path-to-node` version comes with a special restrictive license attached: You're only allowed to use it in your code if you can credibly assure that you've processed and digested it and understand how and why it is working í ½í¸‰
+But that `find-path-to-node` version comes with a special restrictive license attached: You're only allowed to use it in your code if you can credibly assure that you've processed and digested it and understand how and why it is working ğŸ˜‰

 [18:26:51](#1662575211490EsNPQ:gitter.im) <bubnenkoff (Dmitry Bubnenkov)>:
 Is it possible to remove `foo: []`  at one step?